Dwarf Fortress: Adventurer mode

 Adventurer is the secondary game mode in Dwarf Fortress.
 Unlike Fortress mode, Adventurer mode has the player control a single character.
 In Adventurer mode, character creation works similar to other role-playing games, with the player choosing the name, gender, race and personality of the character.
 Players also select from a choice of various skills and attributes, such as strength and agility.
 Like in Fortress mode, these skills further improve normally through exercised use unlike regular experience.
 They play in the same generated worlds, and these worlds continue to develop and advance while time passes as in Fortress mode.
-The character starts off in a town of their choosing, depending on the character's chosen civilization, and can interact with the various non-player characters (NPCs).
+The character starts off in a town of their choosing, depending on the character's chosen civilization, and can interact with the various non-playable characters (NPCs).
 NPCs can speak about the surrounding areas or offer to follow and help the player.
 Quests are given via a "rumor" system, where rumors can spread among the NPCs, or players can decide to serve a leader and attain more traditional quests from them via an "Agreement".
 Characters can also write poems, books and music compositions, based on procedurally generated forms and styles.
 The player can choose to form a site and build using materials they collect.
 Players can use the quick travel mode to quickly travel between geographical regions.

 Like regular characters in Fortress mode, characters have thirst, hunger and exhaustion levels.
 To survive, they must eat, drink and sleep.
 They need to take shelter at night when evil creatures like bogeymen come out.
 In addition to the regular combat mechanism, in this mode, the player can also choose which body parts to strike.
 A player can visit their retired or ruined fortresses made in Fortress mode.
 Instead of quitting, the character can be retired, and depending on the player's achievements, their life events will be documented in the Legends mode among the historical figures.